evert/evert.github.com/_posts/2023/2023-03-30-switching-to-fedora.md

 so far it's done that.
 [Flathub][8] is nice, and I love the idea of developers not having to repackage for every distro under the sun.

-### Buggyness
+### Bugginess

 Fedora does generally feel more stable.
 Fewer background processes pegged at 100%.
 3rd party application support doesn't seem as good on first sight.
 I had to find workarounds for [KeeppassXC][10] and [Element][9] to not crash all the time.

-This is of no fault of the Fedora team, but it does tell you something about how much Fedora is on other's people radars.
+This is no fault of the Fedora team, but it does tell you something about how much Fedora is on other people's radars.
 If developers test 1 linux distro, it will be Ubuntu.

 ### Software Center app